Women's Treatment Center

 420010EN-Turning Point expires 10/31/2024

 Recovery Way Home

 The Transitional Center for Women & Children and Recovery Way Home provide residential treatment services with a warm “home” environment.
-They provide individual/group counseling for substance use disorders, which includes a variety of evidenced based curriculum.
+They provide individual/group counseling and Withdrawal Management services for substance use disorders, which includes a variety of evidenced based curriculum.
 All residents are assigned a case manager to link them to ancillary services.
 Participants may reside from 30 to 120 days depending on necessity, and women with children under 5 may reside there with them.